 TORONTO [Peter Paul Media] — Lieutenant Justin Boyes, 26, was killed when the ground he was walking on exploded as he patrolled a heavily populated district in Afghanistan, the Ministry of National Defence said Wednesday.

 Lt.
-Boyes, leading a team of Afghan National Police early Wednesday around 9 a.m. local time, died when an Improvised Explosive Device [IED] detonated under his feet.
-He was just 10 days into his second tour of duty in the war ravaged country.
+Boyes was leading a team of Afghan National Police around 9 a.m. local time when an Improvised Explosive Device [IED] detonated under his feet.

 “I join all Canadians in expressing our deepest sympathies to the family, loved ones and colleagues of Lieutenant Boyes.
 You remain in our hearts and in our minds,” Canadian Governor-General Michaëlle Jean said in a statement.

 Lt.
-Boyes served under the 3rd Battalion Princess Patricia’s Canadian Light Infantry, based in Edmonton, Alberta.
-He was apart of the Kandahar Provincial Reconstruction Team.
-He became the 132nd Canadian soldier killed in action since the mission began in 2002.
+Boyes served under the 3rd Battalion Princess Patricia’s Canadian Light Infantry based in Edmonton, Alberta.
+He was a part of the Kandahar Provincial Reconstruction Team and is the 132nd Canadian soldier killed in action since 2002.